TruongThanhTamb26/simple-FIFO/README.md

-# Digital Logic Design Project: Development of an Electronic Lock System Using Password Authentication on FPGA Arty-Z7
+# Digital Logic Design Project: Development of a FIFO (First-In-First-Out) Buffer on FPGA Arty-Z7

-This project implements a synchronous FIFO buffer as part of an electronic lock system with password authentication, designed and tested using Xilinx Vivado.
+This project implements a synchronous FIFO buffer in Verilog HDL, designed and tested using Xilinx Vivado.
+The implementation includes both the FIFO core module and a testbench for verification.

 ## Project Structure